NREL/EnergyPlus/design/FY2024/DuctModelRoadMap.md

 #### Makeup air ####

 An important factor for duct leakage is to introduce make up flow due to supply and return leaks.
-Since we don't use pressure to calculate make up airflow impact, we will allow users to specify make up flows and direction using existing AFN object, so that make up airflows can flow from outdoor to a zone, and from a zone to another zone.
+Since we don't use pressure to calculate make up airflow impact, we will allow users to specify makeup air flows and direction using existing AFN object, so that make up airflows can flow from outdoor to a zone, and from a zone to another zone.
 The requirements are as follows:

 1. The Node 1 name and Node 2 name in the AirflowNetwork:Distribution:Linkage object have to be either zone names for both fields or a zone name and an outdoor node name.
 The Node 1 name represents flow starting point, and the Node 2 name represents flow ending points.
 The flow direction for a linkage with a zone name and an outdoor node name should be from outdoor to a zone, equivalent to air infiltration.
 When both zone names are specified, the equivalent object should Zobe Mixing.

 2. Exfiltration is not used in energy calculation.
 In other words, an outdoor air node can not be specified as Node 2 name.

+3. The current makeup air is limited in a single AirLoopHVAC.
+When multiple AirLoopHVACs are applied, makeup air movement between two zones can be very complicated.
+More deep discussion may be needed after implementation with a single AirLoopHVAC.

 An example of objects used to calculate duct leak loss in an IDF is: